Butonix/pajax/README.md

 ### Fetching/Sending data via helpers

 There are some built-in helpers for common HTTP methods.
-Helper methods are rejecting on erroneous status codes, so no need for Pajax.checkStatus().
+Helper methods are rejecting on erroneous status codes, so no need for Pajax.checkStatus.

 ```javascript
 // GET